tanyaclement/cpcda18.github.io/week-04.md

 - OpenRefine is very easy to download and run from your computer.
 You can get the download here: [http://openrefine.org/](http://openrefine.org/).

-*Note: Today's OpenRefine tutorial is in this week's files on Canvas.* If you would like to run OpenRefine from Docker, see below.
+*Note: Today's OpenRefine tutorial is in a zip file in this week's files on Canvas.* If you would like to run OpenRefine from Docker, see below.

 ### Getting started
 In macOS, open Terminal and enter the following commands to launch the Docker container: